Range of Years Served: 2019 – Current.

 Originally from Puerto Rico, Gorbea is a graduate of Princeton University’s Woodrow Wilson School for Public and International Affairs and holds a master’s degree in public administration from Columbia University.
 She is married to University of Rhode Island Oceanographer Steve D’Hondt.
 They live in North Kingstown with their three daughters.

-Secretary of State Jim Condos has served as Vermont’s Secretary of State for the past 7+ years.
+Secretary of State Jim Condos has served as Vermont’s Secretary of State for the past 10+ years.
 He has an outstanding record of achievement from more than 30 years of elected public service.
-Prior to becoming Secretary of State, he served on the South Burlington City Council for 18 years and as a Vermont State Senator from Chittenden County for 8 years.
+Prior to becoming Secretary of State, he served 18 years on the South Burlington City Council, and 8 years as a Vermont State Senator from Chittenden County.

 Secretary Condos has worked his entire private and public career in Vermont.
 His business background includes working for a Fortune 100 company, a $30 million family-owned Vermont business, and a regulated utility company.
 Jim understands the needs and concerns of Vermonters.

-As Secretary of State for the past 7+ years, Secretary Condos has demonstrated his commitment to open and transparent government, accountability from public officials, fair elections, increased voter participation, and strong campaign finance laws.
+As Secretary of State for the past 10+ years, Secretary Condos has demonstrated his commitment to open and transparent government, accountability from public officials, free, fair and accessible elections, increased voter participation, and strong campaign finance laws.

 Secretary of State Jim Condos’ accomplishments include providing new technology solutions for elections management including online campaign finance tools, online lobbyist disclosure, online voter registration, automatic voter registration, same day voter registration, a statewide voter registration database, election night reporting, and important cybersecurity enhancements.